 - Sensitive touch

-They also have sanitization technology in these gloves to reduce the smell and keep them clean.
+Moving onto why these gloves are in the top 15 hockey gloves.
+For one, they’re comfortable.
+They have a nice stick feel and also have sanitization technology to reduce the smell and keep them clean.

-Overall these are a classic style looking pair of gloves that have been very popular in the hockey world.
+Overall these are a classic style looking pairs of gloves that have been very popular in the hockey world.

 Related: Best Hockey Pants